 I am not a news junky at all.
-If anything I have the tendency to fall into the camp of ignorance is bliss.
-But I also recognize that being prepared to offer Christian responses to current events is important.
-For me, the thought of scrolling through dozens of news sites a day just to know what’s happening in the world sounds like medieval torture.
+If anything, when it comes to keeping up on world events, I have the tendency to fall into the “ignorance is bliss” camp.
+But I also recognize that being prepared to offer biblical responses to current events is an important part of my Christian witness in the world.
+It’s just that the thought of scrolling through dozens of news sites a day to know what’s happening in the world sounds to me like medieval torture.

-In this age of information overload, our attention is at a premium.
+In this age of information overload, attention is valuable.
 And there are few things as potentially exhausting and time-wasting as trying to stay abreast of the

-Here are two resources I use to keep my finger of the pulse of the news stream without going insane:
+Here are two resources I use to keep my finger on the pulse of the news stream without going insane:

 The Briefing by Al Mohler